mikewild-wcl/DatabaseSampler/README.md

 A site with samples for multiple databases

-The following needs to be in the configuration table:
+The following needs to be in `appsettings.json` to run on a local machine:

 ```
   "SqlConnectionString": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=Locations;Integrated Security=True;MultipleActiveResultSets=True;",